What is the Survey of resources?

 Who is it for?

-The Children in Permaculture project Research paper is dedicated to educators in formal, informal and non-formal settings.
-These educators will benefit by being able to use the resources referenced and with clear indexing stating to whom each resource will be relevant, this will be beneficial to firstly the educators, and secondly the children who they work with.
+Educators of children aged 3-12 years, such as parents, forest school leaders, primary school teachers, kindergarten teachers and others.
+The report gives details on which resources are the most relevant for sharing permaculture with children, from books, websites, lesson plans and more.
+They will be able to use the resources referenced and with clear indexing stating to whom each resource will be relevant, this will be beneficial to firstly the educators, and secondly the children who they work with.

 “Permaculture is the use of systems thinking and design principles that provide the organising framework for... creating consciously designed landscapes which mimic the patterns and relationships found in nature while yielding an abundance of food, fibre and energy for provision of local needs.”
 (Holmgren, 2002, pxix).